altocodenl/cell/readme.md

 - Understanding determines how quickly someone can fix problems since they are easy to find; and how quickly they can add features since it's clear how the new features can coexist with the existing ones without breaking them.
 - Complexity tends to increase exponentially and can quickly dwarf enormous efforts, even of large teams composed of skilled people that spent a long time understanding the system.
 - No training can dwarf large complexity either, because a sufficiently complex system cannot be understood.
 It can only be understood if it's simplified.
+- Understanding gives you a reliable representation of what you understand.
+You don't just hold the elements of the system, but also all of their interrelations.
+I suspect there's a n^2 phenomenon here at play, where the effort of understanding is quadratic with the number of elements; this is also perhaps related to LLM attention training, which is also n^2 since it holds the relationship of any element against each of the other ones.
 - Minimizing complexity is the only way to retain speed in the long term.
 - Speed of development is a great metric, but not just the speed on the first week or month of the project.
 The speed that matters is that over the entire lifecycle of the system.